as1ndu/as1ndu/content/post/why-bockchain-is-not-yet-main-stream.md

 The popular blockchains only don't offer transaction finality i.e you will never be 100% sure that you have gotten funds.

 You can only be [probabilistically to a high degree](https://ethereum.stackexchange.com/questions/319/what-number-of-confirmations-is-considered-secure-in-ethereum) (but with zero guarantee) that you have received your funds.
-This is because in major consensus algorithm called Proof Of Work the miners elect the longest chain with the most computational work that are with in the same protocol i.e consensus rules.
+This is because in major consensus algorithm called Nakamoto Consensus, the miners elect the longest chain with the most computational work that are with in the same protocol i.e consensus rules.

 For instance imagine  your bank tells you that you that, "there is a 95% chance that we *might* have your life savings, however you may also not poses it in 5 years in case we discovered that the longest chain with the most work does not have your transaction in it"